 - Japan and the U.S.

 Students with bachelor's degrees in Asian studies often pursue careers related to education, government work, diplomacy, and business.
 Possible titles include the following:

 - Language translator and interpreter

 Continuing Education Info

-After obtaining their bachelor's degrees, students may choose to pursue graduate studies in Asian studies.
-Degree options include a Master of Arts in Asian Studies and comparable programs in economics, international relations and comparative politics.
+After obtaining their bachelor's degrees, students may choose to pursue graduate-level education in Asian studies.
+Options include a Master of Arts in Asian Studies and comparable programs in economics, international relations, and comparative politics.
 Some institutions also offer Doctor of Philosophy (Ph.D.) degrees in Asian studies.